dzarista/fboss/arista/README.md

 instructions on how to build the platform code.
 Any special initialization needs to be put in a `platform_init.sh` script that gets installed in `/opt/fboss/bin/`; this will automatically get called during the generic `fboss_init.sh`.
-If a sensor config is needed, make sure to include the config file and install it in `/opt/fboss/share/sensor_service/platform_sensors.conf`.
+Any service-specific configuration files should go in the `platform/<platform>/config` directory.
 Make sure to also include a `fruid.json` which FBOSS will use to identify the platform.